-- 2.1.1 Investor Suitability: This fund is suitable for a short term or naturally cautious investor, looking to make a withdrawal in the short term or who values lower volatility of returns over achieving potential higher returns. - 2.1.2 Risk Description: This is a low to medium risk fund. - 2.1.3 Investment Type: This is a conservative diversified fund. - 2.1.4 Return Expectations: On a scale of 1 to 5, where returns from Cash assets are 1 and returns from Share assets are 5, we expect the fund to be 2. - 2.1.5 Primary Investment Objective: The aim is offer moderate capital protection for savings, while providing a moderate level of capital growth over the medium term. - 2.1.6 Secondary Investment Objective: The aim is to meet or exceed the return of the investment benchmark before fees and tax over the long term. - 2.1.7 Investor Liquidity Requirements: KiwiSaver members are able to make withdrawals within five business days when they reach retirement age or certain other criteria are met.
+- 2.1.1 Investor Suitability: This fund is suitable for a short term or naturally cautious investor, who is nearing retirement or looking to make a withdrawal in the short term and who values lower volatility of returns over achieving potential higher returns. - 2.1.2 Risk Description: This is a low to medium risk fund. - 2.1.3 Investment Type: This is a conservative diversified fund. - 2.1.4 Return Expectations: On a scale of 1 to 5, where returns from Cash assets are 1 and returns from Share assets are 5, we expect the fund to be 2. - 2.1.5 Primary Investment Objective: The aim of the fund is to provide moderate protection for savings, while also providing a moderate level of return over the medium term. - 2.1.6 Secondary Investment Objective: The aim is to meet or exceed the return of the investment benchmark before fees and tax over the long term. - 2.1.7 Investor Liquidity Requirements: KiwiSaver members are able to make withdrawals within five business days when they reach retirement age or certain other criteria are met.
 All KiwiSaver members are able to switch to another provider within ten business days.
 However, it is highly unlikely that all members will be withdrawing or switching at the same time and therefore as a whole, investor liquidity requirements are deemed to be low and therefore liquidity is not given significant consideration when making investment decisions.